NBISweden/workshop-reproducible-research/pages/containers/containers-3-building-images.md

 ## Building from Dockerfiles

-Ok, so now we understand how a Dockerfile works.
-Constructing the image from the Dockerfile is really simple.
-Try it out now:
+Now we understand how a Dockerfile works.
+Constructing the image itself from the Dockerfile can be done as follows - try it out:

 > **Important** <br>
 > If your computer is a MAC with the M1 chip, you may have to add